change-hi/change-hi.github.io/morea/hpc/reading-hpc-preparation.md

 ### Have command line experience

 We recommend you go through the [Software Carpentry shell-novice tutorial](https://swcarpentry.github.io/shell-novice/) if you are new to the command-line.
+But, if you attended last week's workshop, you should be good to go with the command line!

 ### Install a modern web browser